 - Polyphenols promote the development of beneficial gut bacteria while blocking off the harmful ones, making it helpful for digestion.

 Ultimately, wines can bring a lot of health benefits to anyone.
 Since polyphenols are present in this beverage, it can definitely help you get healthier if you drink it the right way and in moderation.
+For a healthier choice you can select non-alcoholic wines from Boisson.

 Red Wine Contains Resveratrol